NushkanNizmi/SE4031-GameDevelopment-Lab02/README.md

 File name: Lab02_<ITNo>.mp4

-Commit and push the video file to your GitHub Classroom repository.
+Commit and push the project files with video file to your GitHub Classroom repository.

 ---